Online Lotteries USA

 Illinois became the first state to offer online ticket sales when it set up a pilot program in March 2012 to sell Lotto and Mega Millions tickets, a scheme that was later given a wider rollout.
 Georgia followed suit in November 2012, while Michigan’s online lottery went live in the fall of 2014.

 Kentucky introduced lottery ticket sales over the internet in April 2016.
 Lawmakers had granted their approval in 2013, but it took three years for the state to develop a robust ticketing system.
-Pennsylvania brought out its first batch of online lottery products in May 2018, but so far players in the state can only take part in instant win games and not in draw games such as Mega Millions and Powerball.
+Pennsylvania brought out its first batch of online lottery products in May 2018, with Mega Millions and Powerball following in January 2020.

 New Hampshire became the sixth state to get in on the act, despite concerns from retailers that an online lottery would lead to reduced sales in local stores.
 The state’s iLottery platform was launched in September 2018, offering various instant win games and the opportunity to purchase Mega Millions and Powerball tickets online.